Efficient Context Propagating Perceiver Architectures for Auto-Regressive Language Modeling: Preliminaries - PerceiverAR Architecture

-The attention architecture of the PerceiverAR is shown in Figure~\ref{fig:Base}.
-The additional details of layer normalization, feed forward network and skip connections are omitted.
 The attention complexity of PerceiverAR in the first layer of Transformer is $O(l \times n)$ while the remaining layers have a complexity of $O(l^{2})$.
-This provides a significant reduction in computation, especially when $l<n$ and many layers are used in the Transformer.
-While the PerceiverAR has been able to accomplish impressive results on NLP benchmarks~\cite{hawthorne2022general}.
-It has two main drawbacks which we address in this work: \begin{enumerate} \item \textbf{Latent Training Dependency} - The training for AutoRegressive generation can only use the latent part of the input.
-Therefore, more training is required to accomplish the same learning as a normal Transformer (provided the model does not overfit). \item \textbf{Lossy History} - The history is implicitly compressed into the latent output of first layer and is not explicitly refined as in a normal Transformer via many attention layers. \end{enumerate} We improve upon the above drawbacks and present three different enhancements for better utilization of the history component in the PerceiverAR.
+This provides a significant reduction in computation, especially when $l$ is much less than $n$ and many layers are used in the Transformer.
+While the PerceiverAR has been able to accomplish very good results on NLP benchmarks~\cite{hawthorne2022general}, it has two main drawbacks which we significantly improve in this work, finally leading to an impressive new architecture: \begin{enumerate} \item \textbf{Latent Training Dependency} - The training for AutoRegressive generation can only use the latent part of the input.
+Therefore, more training is required to accomplish the same learning as a normal Transformer (provided the model does not overfit). \item \textbf{Lossy History} - The history is implicitly compressed into the latent output of first layer and is not explicitly refined as in a normal Transformer in following layers. \end{enumerate} We improve upon the above drawbacks and present three different enhancements for better utilization of the history component in the PerceiverAR.
+This further leads to the best architecture developed in this work.